tuobangli/SM/README.md

-ended by laws, adding more details.
+ended by laws, adding more details, current is enough